MurtajizMehdi/WhichHeroAreYou/README.md

 # Which Hero Are You
 Quiz that determines what hero the user is.

-This program asks a series of questions that will dictate what super hero the user will match the most with.
+This program asks a series of questions and will receive answers that dictate what super hero the user matches the most with.